TodaySunday, June 14, 2026

 Magic Triangle

-Aleister Crowley and his assistant and lover, poet Victor Neuberg, performed a Ritual in 1909 in the desert south of Algiers, in which the demon Choronzon escaped from the magic triangle and attacked Neuberg.
-Neuberg managed to magically quell the demon.
+One of the most famous warnings connected to the magic triangle comes from Aleister Crowley and his assistant and lover, the poet Victor Neuberg.
+In 1909, during a ritual performed in the desert south of Algiers, Crowley and Neuberg attempted to work with the demon Choronzon.
+According to the account, Choronzon escaped from the magic triangle and attacked Neuberg, who then managed to magically subdue the demon.

 FURTHER READING: